 Checklist for Evaluating Contract Management Software

-In an interview with the Center for Association Leadership, Joanne Duncan, CPA, CAE, and current CFO of the Credit Union National Association (CUNA) and Jeffrey S. Tenenbaum, Esq., a partner in Venable LLP’s association practice group provide a useful checklist of best practices in contract management.
+In an interview with the Center for Association Leadership, Joanne Duncan, CPA, CAE, and CFO of BIO and Jeffrey S. Tenenbaum, Esq., a partner in Venable LLP’s association practice group provide a useful checklist of best practices in contract management.

 Their list stands the test of time and is applicable to the process of evaluating options for a contract management software.
-Before ever beginning discussions with potential vendors, determine exactly what you expect from the software because this will allow you to be clear about what is necessary to fulfill those expectations.
+Before beginning discussions with potential vendors, determine your use cases and exactly what you expect from the software.
+This will allow you to be crystal clear about your expectations.

 Here is what we can learn from these two business professionals when selecting a contract management system.

 Editor’s Note: To learn more, download our whitepaper on the top 10 contract management best practices.

 Time is money and contract templates allow you to save lots of time.
 This is especially true if they allow you to work quickly and accurately directly within the contract management system.
 “For example, with one client we set up a short-form independent contractor agreement and a long-form agreement for the client to use depending on the complexity of the service being provided”, says Tenenbaum.

 Not only will templates save you time but they will also cut down on the expense of legal reviews and the risk of entering into unfavorable agreements.
 Look for software that has robust content creation capabilities with a contract clause library allowing central storage and the ability to set authorized use of approved legal language.
 This clause library needs to be flexible enough to set alternative language clauses and enforce updates across all templates using those updated clauses.

 Additionally, look for software with a contract template library that facilitates document creation through drag and drop of approved clauses into templates.